Tesla Motors doesn’t just makes electric cars, it sells a slice of the future.

 — DHH (@dhh) August 23, 2016

-Despite all this, Elon Musk (the founder of Tesla Motors, aka Iron Man) isn’t too worried about marketing.
-Give Tesla a marketing budget, and they’d likely pour it into refining their production.
+Despite all this, Elon Musk (the founder of Tesla Motors, aka Iron Man) gives the impression that he isn’t too worried about marketing.
+Give Tesla an advertising budget, and they’d likely pour it into refining their production.
 The end result?
 An even more incredible car that everybody’s going to be talking about.

 I know a lot of very wealthy people.
 Most of them made their money in technology.
 I don’t think Bentley or Rolls-Royce is anywhere near the top of very many of these people’s idea of an impressive car.
 A Tesla is more like it. – Jimmy Wales, on Quora

 This sort of advertising is earned, not bought.

 You earn this sort of attention by making something truly newsworthy.

 Speaking of newsworthy, Elon Musk does a lot of interviews.
 They’re all over YouTube.
 You have to ask – why are people interested in interviewing him?
 It’s because he’s working on cool, interesting projects.
 That’s all the marketing he needs.
 Do something truly cool and the media will beat a path to your door.

 Examples of great Tesla PR / ‘free marketing’ in action: